DS-100/DS-100.github.io/index.md

 **[*Tentative* Syllabus](syllabus)**

-If you are interested in getting updates about the class please complete this <a href="https://goo.gl/forms/od8j3HcBsOH1pLWA3">Google form</a>.
+If you have enrolled in the wait-list please complete the following  <a href="https://goo.gl/forms/Ku5cu7L7cUbSaTKc2">Background Survey</a> we will use this to help in admitting students into the class.

 ### Goals